antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

-* From this detail view other analysis tools within R2 can be approached by clicking on the links below.
+* From this detail view other analysis tools within R2 can be approached by clicking on the links below the graphs.
+Feel free to explore these further.

 Further use of WGS data; structural variants
 --------------------------------------------
-WGS enables further analysis; especially the paired end technique that enables the discovery of structural variants.
+WGS data allows for further analysis; the paired end technique enables the discovery of structural variants.

   ![Figure 4: Paired end sequencing makes discovery of structural variants possible.](_static/images/structural_variants_paired_end.png "Figure 4: Paired end sequencing makes discovery of structural variants possible.")